Yang eyes Yahoo buyout with private equity

 NEW YORK/SAN FRANCISCO For the last few years, a widely circulated joke about Jerry Yang was that he had the best tan in Silicon Valley from all the time he spent on Stanford University's golf course.

-Now, Yang is interested in a deal with private equity firms that would take the $20 billion (12.8 billion pounds) company off public markets, according to people familiar with the situation.
+Now, Yang is interested in a deal with private equity firms that would take the $20 billion (£12 billion) company off public markets, according to people familiar with the situation.

 Such a deal would involve rolling over Yang's stake in Yahoo, which stood at 3.63 percent as of April 2.
 Yahoo's other co-founder, David Filo, would likely follow Yang's lead and roll over his stake, said other sources close to Yahoo.
 Filo held 5.90 percent of Yahoo's shares as of May 11.